 The higher your quality of paint, the more washable it will be.
 You should always choose washable paint over scrubbable paint.
 Also, as you move from flat paint options to sheen paint options, you’ll find your paint also gets more and more washable.
 This is because of the way paint dries.
 Flat paint is porous, meaning it includes peaks and valleys that pick up more dirt and stains.
 If you can choose a matte finish, at minimum, you’ll find that your paint is far more washable.
 If you’re wondering how to clean walls with flat paint, you may need to do a little more scrubbing.

 Another thing you’ll discover when choosing higher-quality paint: The paint keeps its color better than lower-quality options.
-High-quality paint is better at keeping its integrity, and you won’t wash away any of the color — leaving a spot where the stain once rested.
+High-quality paint is better at keeping its integrity, and you won’t wash away any of the colors — leaving a spot where the stain once rested.
 Higher quality paints also resist burnishing – the creation of areas that looked “polished”- after being washed.
 Burnishing can occur, especially with lower quality paints, when the surface is scrubbed with a bit more effort.
 You’ll also find that higher-quality paint keeps its color over time rather than fading with age.

 Wall Washing Tips